pslucas0212/rhel-sca-subscriptionmanager/README.md

       Successfully uploaded report from serv01.example.com to account xxxxxxx.
       View details about this system on cloud.redhat.com: https://cloud.redhat.com/insights/inventory/9xxx063-xx02-4x9xe-xxxx-9x30x54x9638

-- Now when you go to view your RHEL system in Insights under invent you can filter by any groups create.
+- Now when you go to view your RHEL system in Insights under the Inventory tab you can filter by any groups you have created

 ![Filter by group tag](/images/tag01.png)

-- Pic coming soon...

-- Create or add additional custom tags to your server instance now in the tags.yaml file.
+- You can now add custom tags to your server instance in the tags.yaml file.
+TCstom tags provide you with many ways to create custom views of your systems in the Inventory tab.
 - Navigate to /etc/insights and edit the tags.yaml file.
 You can create any number of tags that can be used to filter your systems in Insights.
 - Here's an example of an update tags.yamlfile.